 Sara has experience in providing systemic-oriented therapy to individuals, and families, who present with a variety of psychological, emotional, and relational problems including depression, anxiety, trichotillomania (hair-pulling disorder), posttraumatic stress disorder (PTSD), and gender dysphoria.
 She has also worked with couples confronting issues of infidelity, domestic abuse, and other relationship challenges.
 As a socially minded individual, Sara continuously works to expand culturally sensitive practices within the mental health field.

-Dr. Monnica T. Williams is the Clinical Director of the Behavioral Wellness Clinic, with locations in Louisville, KY, Chadds Ford, PA, and Mansfield, CT.
+Dr. Monnica T. Williams is the Executive Director of the Behavioral Wellness Clinic, with locations in Louisville, KY, Chadds Ford, PA, and Mansfield, CT.
 Dr. Williams is also an Associate Professor in the Department of Psychological Sciences at the University of Connecticut.
 She is licensed as a psychologist in three states and is credentialed in Kentucky as a Health Service Provider.
 She has expertise in the treatment of post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), hoarding, and anxiety disorders using empirically-supported cognitive-behavioral techniques.
 She also helps people who want to improve their relationships, who are experiencing life stress, or who are struggling with stress due to discrimination.

 Prior to her work in Louisville, Dr. Williams was an Assistant Professor at the Center for the Treatment and Study of Anxiety in Philadelphia, at the University of Pennsylvania School of Medicine, where she trained under, Dr. Edna Foa for four years.
 She also was the first tenured minority female in the Department of Psychological and Brain Sciences at the University of Louisville, where she served as the Director of the Center for Mental Health Disparities.
 Dr. Williams completed her undergraduate studies at MIT and UCLA.
 She received her Master's and Doctoral Degrees in clinical psychology from the University of Virginia, where she conducted research in the areas of major mental illness, tests and measurement, and ethnic differences.
 She completed her clinical internship at McGill University Health Centre, Montreal General Hospital Site.